Tesco: Booker Group

 Tesco completed its acquisition of the food wholesaler Booker in March 2018.
 Booker also owns the Budgens, Londis, Euro Shopper, and Premier Stores brands which operate under franchises.

 Tesco Bank

 In the United Kingdom Tesco offers financial services through Tesco Bank, formerly a 50:50 joint venture with The Royal Bank of Scotland.
 Products on offer include credit cards, loans, mortgages, savings accounts, and several types of insurance, including car, home, life, and travel.
 They are promoted by leaflets in Tesco's shops and through its website.
 The business made a profit of £130 million for the 52 weeks to 24 February 2007, of which Tesco's share was £66 million.
 This move towards the financial sector diversified the Tesco brand and provides opportunities for growth outside of the retailing sector.
-On 28 July 2008, Tesco announced that it would buy out the Royal Bank of Scotland's 50% stake in the company for £950 million.
+In July 2008, Tesco bought out the Royal Bank of Scotland's 50% stake in the company for £950 million.